opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Simple expressions that are not recognized as literals are recognized as Symbols and in most cases are evaluated as variables.

-In default configuration wvaluation of a variable, which does not exists in current context, will cause an Execution Exception to be thrown.
-This behaviour can be switched off [FIXME: link] so that reference of unknown variables will return NIL.
+In the default configuration evaluation of a variable, which does not exists in current context, will cause an Execution Exception to be thrown[^1].

+[^1]: This behaviour can be switched off [FIXME: link] so that reference of unknown variables will return NIL.

 ### Effective Boolean values